Chart Color Schemes

 Kingston Beach features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households account for 64.7% of all households, including 23.0% couples with children, 31.1% couples without children, and 9.7% single parent families.
-Non-family households constitute the remaining 35.3%, with lone person households at 30.6% and group households comprising 4.6% of the total.
-The median household size is 2.3 people, smaller than the Greater Hobart average of 2.4.
+Family households comprise 64.7% of all households, including 23.0% couples with children, 31.1% couples without children, and 9.7% single parent families.
+Non-family households account for the remaining 35.3%, with lone person households at 30.6% and group households making up 4.6%.
+The median household size is 2.3 people, which is smaller than the Greater Hobart average of 2.4.

 Frequently Asked Questions - Households